 How to incorporate chia seeds and CBD into your diet?

 Try out this nutrient dense, anti-inflammatory breakfast below!

-Optional sweeter to taste like maple syrup or local honey
+- Optional sweeter to taste like pure maple syrup or raw, local honey

-Mix together the chia seeds, non-dairy milk, Cinnamon & Honey, and optional sweetener and let sit in the refrigerator the for at least 1 hour until gel forms.
+- Combine chia seeds, coconut milk, optional sweetener and let sit in the refrigerator the for at least 1 hour until gel forms.